juliaolivieri/COMP_162/lecture16/classwork16.md

 ## Classwork 5

+All of the commands we have learned today have analogs in R. The table below provides a reference for each command in both R and Python.

+1. To practice the commands we've learned today, as well as see their relationship with the R commands that we've already learned, "translate" each line of the following R Markdown file to Python in your Jupyter Notebook: https://juliaolivieri.github.io/.
+The `taxis.csv` file is available here: https://drive.google.com/file/d/1yzcou-mgYXhanO_gP69TZyEC_2S5sm0f/view?usp=share_link.
+You can check the output of your notebook against the output in the R Markdown file.
+2.

 R syntax | Python syntax | Description
 -- | -- | --
 `read_csv("test.csv")`| `pd.read_csv("test.csv")`| read csv called `test.csv`